ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

 }
 ```

-In this example, we demonstrate how to customize the behavior of a component using the registration parameters ofa.js.
-By configuring these parameters properly, you can better adapt to different component requirements and achieve more flexible component development.
+In this example, we demonstrate how to customize the behavior of components using the registration parameters of ofa.js.
+By configuring these parameters appropriately, you can better adapt to different component requirements and achieve more flexible component development.

-Write a documentation on how to use the registration parameters of the component proto.
+Write a documentation on the use of the proto registration parameters for components.